what is payday super?

 Ensure timely payments and compliance:

-• SG contributions will need to be received by employees’ super funds within 7 calendar days of each payday to avoid penalties.
+• SG contributions will need to be received by employees’ super funds within 7 business days of each payday to avoid penalties.
 Late payments will be more visible due to Single Touch Payroll reporting, so penalties will be easily enforced by the authorities.

 Budget for cash flow impacts: